 On the way we stopped at Rainbow Falls, just outside of Hilo.
 There was a rainbow, but it was very faint when we arrived.
 We found out later that if you want to see a rainbow, the best time to visit is around 6.30 – 7.00am.
 I think we went at around 9.30 – 10.00am.
 By the time we left it had completely disappeared.

 We then went straight to the Volcanoes National park.
 To get in it cost us $25 for the car (valid for 7 days) and they give you a map on entry for the crater rim drive.

 First make your way to the Visitor Centre where the friendly rangers will explain what there was to see there.
 We started at the Jaggar Museum, where you can, if you’re lucky (we weren’t), see the lava at the Halema’uma’u Crater.

 My favourite part was exploring the path on the rim of Kīlauea Iki crater.
 Shout ‘echo’ and see what happens.
 If you take kids, be super careful here as there aren’t barriers the whole way along and it’s a sheer drop.

-Top Tip: If seeing lava is top of your list, perhaps consider taking a boat tour with Lava Ocean Tours to see where it flows into the ocean near Kalapana.
+TOP TIP: If seeing lava is top of your list, perhaps consider taking a boat tour with Lava Ocean Tours to see where it flows into the ocean near Kalapana.
 Tours depart from Isaac Hale Beach Park.
-Or come with me to the DRC next year! 😉

 Big Island Useful Info